arjunprabhulal/gemini-toolbox-dvd-rental-assistant/README.md

 }
 ```

-## Author
+## 👨‍💻 Author
-For more articles on AI/ML and Generative AI, follow me on Medium: https://medium.com/@arjun-prabhulal
+For more articles on AI/ML and Generative AI, follow me on [Medium](https://medium.com/@arjun-prabhulal)